Snapchat/KeyDB-docs/docs/config-file.md

 ################################## INCLUDES ###################################

 # Include one or more other config files here.
 This is useful if you
-# have a standard template that goes to all Redis servers but also need
+# have a standard template that goes to all KeyDB servers but also need
 # to customize a few per-server settings.
 Include files can include
 # other files, so use this wisely.
 #
 # Notice option "include" won't be rewritten by command "CONFIG REWRITE"
-# from admin or Redis Sentinel.
-Since Redis always uses the last processed
+# from admin or KeyDB Sentinel.
+Since KeyDB always uses the last processed
 # line as value of a configuration directive, you'd better put includes
 # at the beginning of this file to avoid overwriting config change at runtime.
 #